 But so what if he did, why not?
-I can’t imagine how it must feel to see such a major running event come together year after year.
+I can’t imagine how it feels to see such a major running event come together, year after year.
 Ferg, along with Jane and Andy, organised another successful year.
 They work incredibly hard behind the scenes and really do steer a very steady and happy ship.

 With the Arc of Attrition 2019 done and dusted for another year, I’m left wondering what sort of person aims to run 100 or 50 miles, and goes on to complete the distance.
 There’s so many things to allow for on the day, many of which we have no control over.
 This year, 62% of runners for the full Arc of Attrition didn’t finish which is about average for this event.

 To consider taking on the Arc of Attrition or the Arc 50 you’ve got to have guts, determination, mental toughness, and a good dose of tenacity.

 Oh heck, that sounds like someone I know….

 I’ll see you next year – somewhere.

 All professional photos used in this post have been used with kind permission from Mark at Blue Kite Communications.
 He always does a tremendous job, thank you Mark.
 You can find all his fabulous race images from the Arc of Attrition 2019 here.